Hyundai unveils new Sonata with high-end features

 Suffice to say, there are indeed, no dull moments with the new Sonata, given the so much likes in the stylish sedan that sits five passengers over long distances with an adaptable room to stretch even when stuck in traffic.

-But why did Hyundai remodeled the Sonata?
+But why did Hyundai remodele the Sonata?
 The Korean automaker was quick to say: “it is enhancing the Sonata’s package with better value proposition to keep it fresh against increasing competent rivals.”

 Hyundai Motors Nigeria Head of Sales and Marketing Gaurav Vashisht acknowledged the automaker’s perspective when he told local media at the launch of the new Sonata that almost every exterior element of the car has been reworked, beginning from the forward A-pillars.